sailorden/playground-notes-react-alt/README.md

 ### Libraries
 - React
- - to normalized interfacing with DOM and view rendering
+ - for normalized interfacing with DOM and view rendering
 - Alt (Flux implementation)
  - for eventing and data modeling
 - Gulp